sourcehut-mirrors/chawan/doc/css.md

   and `<div align=right>` elements.
 (Analogous to `-moz-center` etc.)

-* Properties with a `<color>` value accept the function `-cha-ansi()`, which takes one parameter that is either:
+* Properties with a `<color>` value accept the function `-cha-ansi()`, mapping to terminal-specific ("ANSI") colors.
+The function takes one of

 	- An 8-bit integer, indicating a color value as set by XTerm's indexed color feature.